 A champion of the next generation of music and musicians, her list of premieres continues to grow with new works by Stephen Prutsman, Laura Schwendinger, and Jennifer Jolley.
 Lin has also been a featured guest in Classical Revolution RVA’s Mozart Festivals, sharing orchestral music in non-traditional venues, and she conducted the “Land Dive Project” in cooperation with the Institute for Contemporary Art at the Virginia Commonwealth University, a live art installation including a chamber ensemble and a scuba diving team.

-Lin previously served as Music Director of the University of Cincinnati Symphony Orchestra, Richmond Symphony Youth Orchestra, South Loop Symphony Orchestra (Chicago) and assistant conductor of Opera at the CCM Spoleto Music Festival in Italy.
-Reflecting her passion for vocal and contemporary works, Lin conducted a lecture concert as part of the Taiwanese premiere of Bach’s St. Matthew Passion, assisted and led performances of Mark Adamo’s Little Women at Northwestern University, and Mozart’s Don Giovanni at the University of Cincinnati.
+Lin previously served as Music Director of Richmond Symphony Youth Orchestra, University of Cincinnati Symphony Orchestra, South Loop Symphony Orchestra (Chicago) and Assistant Conductor of Opera at the CCM Spoleto Music Festival in Italy.
+Fueling her passion for vocal works, Lin conducted a lecture concert as part of the Taiwanese premiere of Bach’s St. Matthew Passion, and assisted and led opera performances at Northwestern University and the University of Cincinnati.